RaoufGrera/raoufgrera-blog/data/authors/default.md

 ## Now

-Now I focus to learn the RUST language and the Typescript language.
+Now I focus to learn the RUST language.